-Georgian Court has agreements with community colleges in New Jersey that result in students' eligibility to be admitted as a Pre-Education student if they completed the approved Transfer Curriculum and can show evidence of passing basic skills tests in reading, writing, and mathematics (Praxis I or Accuplacer); have had a recent Mantoux test, and earned a minimum cumulative GPA of 2.75.
-Copies of the Transfer Curriculum are available from admissions personnel at either institution.
+Georgian Court has agreements with community colleges in New Jersey that result in students' eligibility to be admitted as a Pre-Education student if they completed the approved Transfer Curriculum.
+Transfer students who have been admitted as Pre-Education majors must apply to the School of Education Teacher Education Program and meet all criteria for formal acceptance as an Education major, teacher candidate.
 Transfer students must meet all program criteria for completing a teacher preparation program including the general studies and content subject prerequisites.